andrew-codes/presentation-redux/slides/high-level-redux.md

 Note:
 - notice this reducer handles state for Timesheets only
 - a reducer handles a discrete sub-set of application state
-- then uses composition to combine several reducers to create a single store
+- we'll uses composition to combine several reducers to create a single store

-## Redux Store
+### Redux Store

 - storage of all application state <!-- .element: class="fragment" data-fragment-index="1" -->
 - gives read-only access to state <!-- .element: class="fragment" data-fragment-index="2" -->